Learn how to make an Orange Julius at home with this simple and tasty Orange Julius recipe! Not quite a smoothie, not quite a juice, always delicious…

 How To Make An Orange Julius?

 Add 1 3/4 cups of orange juice to your blender.
 To the juice add the milk, confectioners’ sugar, meringue powder and vanilla extract, and blend thoroughly.
 Add the ice and blend again until smooth and frothy.

 This recipe makes enough for two large 16-oz. glasses, but we often split it up into four smaller 8-oz. servings.
 Either way, it’s a delicious and refreshing drink any time!

-If you like copycat recipes, you might also like these other posts:
+If you like this Orange Julius recipe, you might also enjoy these other fun copycat recipes:

 I have made homemade orange julius since I went to the mall as a teenager many moons ago.
 You were right about Dairy Queen not standing a candle to the real Orange Julius.
 But up until now I used Coffee mate creamer powder but I tried the meringue powder which I already keep on hand for no cook egg white recipes so I made your recipe and it was delicious and dare I say way more like the original ones.
 Someone who worked at the original told me it was coffee mate and it was frothy and very good and I didn't use fresh squeezed oj but I did buy the fresh Simple Orange this time and have even tried the Tropicana pineapple mango juice with probiotics and it was just as good.
 My grown children and my 8 year old grandson loved them too.
 Now I make them for him a couple times a week.
 They are healthy aren't they. :) I always considered them healthy.
 So I will continue to make your recipe and will try many more of your recipes that I have seen.
 Thank you for the delicious recipes.